 Rescue for messy, almost-there apps

 FinishPath is for founders who already have something real: users, a prototype, a repo, revenue pressure, and a codebase that nobody fully trusts.
-We step into the messy middle, identify what is salvageable, stabilize the dangerous parts, and create a launch path that is technically honest.
+We step into the messy middle, identify what is salvageable, and tell you whether the smartest next move is a patch, refactor, bounded rescue sprint, or deeper rebuild — before you drift into more expensive implementation.

-Short application first.
+Free fit review first.
 Reviewed within 1 business day.
-If it is a fit, the next step is the paid audit — not a vague sales call.
+If approved, the next step is the paid $2,500 Rescue Audit — not a vague sales call.

 Short applicationUsually about 8–10 minutes if you have links ready.